DavidMercier/NIMS/doc/models.rst

         .. math:: h_\text{c} = h_\text{t} - \epsilon {F_\text{c} \over S}
                 :label: oliver_pharr_model

-Where :math:`\epsilon` is a function of the indenter's geometry (0.72 for conical indenter, 0.75 for paraboloids of revolution and 1 for a flat cylindrical punch).
+Where :math:`\epsilon` is a function of the indenter's geometry (0.72 for conical indenter, 0.75 for `paraboloids of revolution <https://en.wikipedia.org/wiki/Paraboloid>`_ and 1 for a flat cylindrical punch).
+An expression of :math:`\epsilon` in function of the power law exponent :math:`m` of the unloading curve fit has been proposed by Pharr et Bolshakov [#Pharr_2002]_.

 0.72 should be most applicable for a Berkovich indenter, which is more like a cone than a paraboloid of revolution.
 But, Oliver and Pharr concluded after a large number of experiments that the best value for the Berkovich indenter is 0.75.